bernardosan/bernardosan/README.md

 ### Hello 👋, i'm Bernardo, a 24 y/o Eletrical Engineer that develops Android Apps!

-I have always been a technology lover (of any kind), i appreciate the way this area dominates the world and I love being a part of it.
-I had my first contact with android in college, where i developed an bluetooth controller app to drive an arduino car remotely.
-My developer colleagues advised me to follow this area as they get in touch with my love for development, since then, i've developed several other projects.

 <b>Today:</b> I'm focusing on Android development with Kotlin.

 <b>Studying:</b> Implementing new features and fixing bugs in Scrumtinize App and developing full projects with Jetpack Compose